Microcontroller-Based Mechatronic Design

 - Visio (illustrations, flowcharts, circuit schematics, wiring diagrams)

-- Eagle free software for drawing wiring diagrams and auto-routing PCBs
+- Eagle or other free software for drawing wiring diagrams and auto-routing PCBs

 - Digikey’s Scheme-it (free software for drawing circuit schematics)

 - Fritzing (free software for breadboard visualization, wiring diagrams, and PCB layout)